Urimk/Chat-Application/README.md

 # Chat-Application
 CS BIU 2023 2nd Semester Project in Advanced Programing 2:

-npm start to run the App.
+npm install once, and then npm start to run the App.

 The App contains a register screen to register new users.